Training Module

 Define an audit programme charter that clarifies governance, roles, and escalation routes

-Integrate supplier audits into the audit programme with clear coverage logic and interfaces to procurement/contract owners
+Integrate supplier audits into the overall audit programme with clear coverage logic and interfaces

-Create an audit schedule and resource plan that accounts for competence, independence, and change
+Create an audit schedule and resource plan accounting for competence, independence, and change

-Set programme-level consistency controls (templates, calibration routines, quality expectations) without teaching audit execution methods
+Set programme-level consistency controls without dictating audit execution methods

-Consolidate audit results into programme-level themes suitable for management visibility and management review input
+Consolidate audit results into programme-level themes for management visibility and review

 Learning materials